-- 3. Students for whom the course is an elective; - 4.
-National and International Guest Students. - Students from the priority categories who register after the earlier registration date will be put on a waiting list and will not have priority over other students on that list and will not be drawn by lot. - e.
+Students from the priority categories who register after the earlier registration date will be put on a waiting list and will not have priority over other students on that list and will not be drawn by lot.

+- e.
 At Wageningen University students are allowed to register for courses up to a maximum study load of 15 credits each education term.
 If students want to register for an extra course, the student can ask the course coordinator for enrolment in the course before the registration deadline has passed.
 The course coordinator will register the students personally. - f.
 The regulations for registration for courses as provided in this article, do not apply to the thesis.

-Article 26 Scheduling
+Article 27 Scheduling